This document describes how to create alarm policies and associate alarm objects in the Cloud Monitor console.

 - Deploy monitoring on the source: when the monitored instance is a source instance which is not a replica of any instance, replication-related monitoring data is invalid for the source, and the IO and SQL threads are disabled.
 Replication-related monitoring data is valid and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only replica.

-- Deploy monitoring on the replica: the source instance and disaster recovery instance in high-availability edition and finance edition come in a source/replica architecture by default.
+- Deploy monitoring on the replica: the two-node or three-node source instance and disaster recovery instance come in a source/replica architecture by default.
 As a result, replication-related monitoring data is valid for the replica only when the monitored instance is a source or disaster recovery instance.
 Such monitoring data can reflect the replication delay distance and time between the source or disaster recovery instance and its hidden replica nodes.
 You are recommended to keep an eye out for such monitoring data of the replica.
 If the source or disaster recovery instance fails, its monitored hidden replica nodes can be promoted into the source instance quickly.

 - Alarm Object: the instance to be associated with the policy alarm.
 You can find the desired instance by selecting the region where it is located or searching for its ID.